 In connection with the Transactions, the Company was reorganized into an Up-C structure, in which substantially all of the assets and business of the Company are held by Intuitive Machines, LLC and continue to operate through Intuitive Machines, LLC and its subsidiaries.
 Intuitive Machines, Inc. is a holding company whose only material asset is its equity ownership interests of Intuitive Machines, LLC.
 While Intuitive Machines, LLC became a subsidiary of Intuitive Machines, Inc. and Intuitive Machines, Inc. was appointed as its managing member, Intuitive Machines, LLC was deemed to be the acquirer in the Business Combination for accounting purposes.
 Accordingly, the Business Combination was accounted for as a reverse recapitalization, in which case the condensed consolidated financial statements of the Company represent a continuation of the Intuitive Machines, LLC and the issuance of common stock in exchange for the net assets of Intuitive Machines, Inc. was recorded at historical cost with no recognition of goodwill or other intangible assets.
 Operations prior to the Business Combination are those of Intuitive Machines, LLC.
 In addition, the number of shares subject to, and the exercise price of, the Company's outstanding options were adjusted to reflect the Business Combination.
-The treatment of the Business Combination as a reverse recapitalization was based upon the pre-merger members of Intuitive Machines, LLC holding the majority of the voting interests of Intuitive Machines, Inc., Intuitive Machines, Inc., Intuitive Machines, LLC's appointment of the majority of the initial board of directors of Intuitive Machines, Inc., and the significance of Intuitive Machines, LLC's operations prior to the Business Combination which represent the entirety of Company's operations.
+The treatment of the Business of Intuitive Machines, ILC's existing management team serving as the initial management team of Intuitive Machines, Inc., Intuitive Machines, LLC's operations prior to the Business of Intuitive Machines, ILC holding the majority of the voting interests of Intuitive Machines, ILC's operations prior to the Business combination of directors of Intuitive Machines, ILC holding the majority of the voting interests of Intuitive Machines, ILC's operations prior to the Business Combination as a reverse recapitalization was based upon the pre-merger members of Intuitive Machines, ILC holding the majority of the voting interests of Intuitive Machines, ILC's operations prior to the Business Combination of directors